2k1dmg/cta/Barsilian/Barsilian.md

 ч - ç (/t͡ʃ/, not /ɕ(ː)/ "щ")
 ғ - ğ ('ai) after vowels like in Turkish
 ө - ö as in Turkish (Kumyk, Crimean Tatar)
-?а - а as in Tatar if it not last "a" in the word it is rounded /ɒ/ or replaced by "o".
-If you use this you need to add the letter "**Å å**" for phrase books and dictionaries for pronunciation help.
+?а - а as in Tatar if it not last "a" in the word it is rounded /ɒ/ or replaced by "o" without "Å å".
+If you use this (rounded A a) you need to add the letter "**Å å**" for phrase books and dictionaries for pronunciation help.
 alar - /ɒlɑr/ or olar
 <details>
   <summary>Examples of text</summary>